When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 Before I can even ponder this new problem, she casually brings up a solution.
 This is not just any solution.
 She offers one that she has used personally.
 I know what you’re up to Kelly, but I’m in too deep.

-“Tell me about the MaxPass.”
+“Tell me more about this MaxPass.”

 “You said the game is at 4 PM on Friday.
 What are you two going to do all day?”